This Handy Device Keeps You Informed During an Emergency—Even Without Power

 • Frequencies AM, FM, NOAA, SW1, and SW2

 Those who want more functionality and a broader range of reception may be considering a shortwave radio option.
-Shortwave radio frequencies are transmitted over much longer distances of hundreds or thousands of miles, and are often used by international broadcasters and audiences.
-The Kaito KA500 hand-crank radio offers the AM, FM, and NOAA Weather Radio bands that are locally important during power outages and emergency situations, as well as two shortwave radio bands, 3.2 to 10.0 megahertz and 10.0 to 22.0 megahertz, for curious listeners.
+Shortwave radio frequencies are transmitted over much longer distances of hundreds (or even thousands) of miles, and are often used by international broadcasters and audiences.
+The Kaito KA500 is a good emergency radio that offers the AM, FM, and NOAA Weather Radio bands that are locally important during power outages and emergency situations, as well as two shortwave radio bands: SW1, which is 3.2 to 8.0 megahertz, and SW2, which is 9.0 to 22.0 megahertz, for curious listeners.

-In many circumstances, this may not be the best option for primary cell phone battery backup.
-But the fact that the hand crank can be used to charge a phone directly—instead of charging the radio battery first and then dump charging the phone from the radio battery—is a faster, more direct way to get emergency power into a phone.
-In our tests, the solar charger worked slowly, only moving the battery indicator light from “LOW” to “HI” after about 12 hours.
+In many circumstances, this may not be the best option for use as a primary cell phone battery backup.
+But because the hand crank can be used to charge a phone directly—instead of charging the radio battery first and then dump-charging the phone from the radio battery—it is a faster, more direct way to get emergency power into a phone.

 Best Compact

-The Best Hand Crank Radio Option: Midland ER40 Emergency Hand Crank Radio
+The Best Crank Radio Option: FosPower A1 Emergency Solar Hand-Crank Radio

 Photo: Amazon